3 minute read

 Traditional ways of structuring data to give it meaning required a lot of work sourcing it, designing relational databases, and properly formatting it to fit certain rules.

-When information goes through this process of being “centralized” into a form that is consistent and understandable by humans, it becomes structured.
+When information goes through this process of being “centralised” into a form that is consistent and understandable by humans, it becomes structured.

-When there is too much of this unstructured data scattered across sources, you can only resort to big data concepts such as data lakes or warehouses to analyze it properly.
+When there is too much of this unstructured data scattered across sources, you can only resort to big data concepts such as data lakes or warehouses to analyse it properly.

 The modern understanding of unstructured data

-The internet is the primary reason why the volume of unstructured data being generated became basically impossible for organizations to analyze in the late 2000s.
+The internet is the primary reason why the volume of unstructured data being generated became basically impossible for organisations to analyse in the late 2000s.

 Suddenly you had millions of people shifting their focus to pushing out public data in seemingly random ways, and it was hard to give all of it a structure.